Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** 1st day at this job and I still can't believe I'm in.
 Things are looking pretty good.
 Tomorrow it'll be my first meeting in English with my team.
 Feeling exited and nervous.
 D:

+### Day 7: August 12, 2020 (clustering.py :heavy_check_mark:)

+**Today's Progress**: I found the bug (and some others alongside that one), I fix them and I submit the code to get a great score. :)
+Starting next last and optional week in the course.
+I need to organized to finish it before I get the financial aid for the next course and also finished the homework for the CS50x class.
+Feeling the pressure.
+D:

+**Thoughts:** A tiring day.
+I have to keep going.
+There are only two days of to the weekend.
+Feeling tired.